simonevigasio/robotic_project/README.md

 To make it works we use [locosim](https://github.com/mfocchi/locosim) repository.
 So, first of all clone locosim repository on your machine following the respective instructions.

-Inside the ros_ws/src where you have imported the locosim package, write this command:
+Inside the ros_ws/src where you have imported the locosim package, type this command:
 ```
 git clone https://github.com/SV00/robotic_project.git
 ```
 Now, you have to install the vision component.
-Inside the ros_ws directory write:
+Inside the ros_ws directory type:
 ```
 cd src/robotic_project/vision
 git clone https://github.com/ultralytics/yolov5.git